Your Property Assessment

 1. Three Percent Increase

 accounts, the MAV will increase 3 percent per year.
-There are two exceptions to the 3 percent increase.

 - The property is partitioned or subdivided,